 7 Population ecology

-A population is a group of individuals of a species that occur simultaneously in the same space.
+A population is a group of individuals of a species that occur simultaneously in the same space and are capable of interbreeding.
 Population ecology is concerned with the study of the size (and distribution) of populations and the processes (primarily biological) that determine these parameters (Begon et al. 1996).
 In particular, the dynamics of populations - i.e. the changes over time in the absolute numbers of individuals and relative proportions of different age or developmental stages in the population - are of great interest, as an understanding of population dynamics facilitates predictions of future population trends.

 In highly diverse systems, the question of regeneration of the numerous species is usually difficult or impossible to answer.
-The fluctuations in the population sizes of the many species involved (seed bankseedling seedlingyoung growthadult plant; or egg larvapupaimagoetc.) are often not detectable, birth and death rates are only known for a few organisms in their temporal sequence, and even less so are the influencing variables that control population sizes.
-This is also due to the fact that the input and output of seeds (or diaspores) can be highly variable spatially and temporally, and that, moreover, in some ecosystems some species have a very large seed bank that can be rapidly reactivated years later under changing conditions (for example, meadow becomes fallow land that has been turned over).
+The fluctuations in the population sizes of the many species involved (seed bankgerminating seedseedlingsaplingyoung growthadult plant; or egg larvapupaimagoetc.) are often not detectable, birth and death rates are only known for a few organisms in their temporal sequence, and even less so are the influencing variables that control population sizes.
+This is also due to the fact that the input and output of seeds (or diaspores) can be highly variable spatially and temporally, and that, moreover, in some ecosystems some species have a very large seed bank that can be rapidly reactivated years later under changing conditions (for example, meadow becomes fallow land that has been plowed).
 This is reflected in the general scheme in ◘ Fig. B-12 for reproduction in plants.
 Not infrequently, certain drastic events lead to new developmental impulses of species.
 The steady development of populations is thus repeatedly interrupted and stimulated anew not so much by periodic as by episodic damaging events (fire, storm, flood).

 ◘ Fig. B-12 Individual components for the regeneration of a plant species or the maintenance of its population at a given site (modified after Burrows 1990).

-Periodic events are predictable, occurring regularly ( winter in CU VII; the tides on the coast, etc.).
-Episodic events are not predictable, they occur at irregular, usually longer intervals ( thunderstorms in ZB III, El Niño, frosts in Brazil's coffee cultivation, etc.).
+Periodic events are predictable, occurring regularly ( winter in ZB VII; the tides on the coast, etc.).
+Episodic events are not predictable, they occur at irregular, usually longer intervals ( thunderstorms in ZB III, El Niño, tsunamis, frosts in Brazil's coffee cultivation, etc.).

 This is particularly striking in tropical evergreen rainforests, where the stand structure is very heterogeneous, and where gaps of different sizes ("gaps"; ► Fig. D-16) are repeatedly torn by branch or tree fall, which are quickly filled by fast-growing species, but where the stand species also rejuvenate.
 Probably in many more ecosystems than we have thought so far, such episodic events are prerequisites for their long-term maintenance through successive renewal of their structures.
 However, this then also leads to cyclic renewal of different lengths, which is predominantly stochastic (random) rather than deterministic; individual parts of a biome are younger, others older; the mosaic character and temporal dynamics of natural ecosystems was already characterized decades ago by Aubreville (1938).
-It is an important principle of maintaining high numbers of species in a dynamic co-existence and coexistence.
+It is an important principle of maintaining high numbers of species in a dynamic side by side and coexistence.

 8 Biodiversity